ImreAngelo/OAuth2.1-with-WebAuthn/README.md

 ## TODO
 - [ ] Clean up authorization server frontend/backend structure
-  - [ ] Use SSR to send WebAuthn login options with the
+  - [ ] Use SSR to send WebAuthn login options with the initial page load